 Austin Hardiness Zones, Precipitation, Environment and Yeah, it’s Really Hot Here!

 When trying to decide what plant to choose, you first have to consider where you are planting.
 Not only the location in your yard but the location in your state.
-I am in Austin, Texas, and we are in Zone 8a/8b- ish.
-This is an important distinction because certain plants will do well in our temperatures but they may not do well in our number of cold hours or lack of rainfall.
+I am in Austin, Texas and we are in Zone 8a/8b- ish.
+This is an important distinction because certain plants will do well in our average temperatures but they may not do well in our number of cold hours, extreme heat or lack of rainfall.
 There are a number of considerations when Zone 8A/B plants are selected and recommended by the experts and they need to fit all of this criteria.

 The Plant Hardiness Zone Map is one of the first things you want to familiarize yourself with.
-Knowing the zone you’re in is really important when choosing your plants.
+Knowing the zone you’re in is really important when choosing the right plants.
 This map is a minimum temperature map that shows the record lows and/or typical Winter temperatures that we would expect in any region in the US.
-The plants we use here should be marked Zone 8A/8B and this means that plant can survive in temperatures as low as 10-20 degrees F.
+The plants we use here in Austin should be marked Zone 8A/8B and this means that a plant can survive in temperatures as low as 10-20°F and as hot as 115°F.

-The next cool and colorful map I will share with you is the environmental map and I love this one because it shows just how incredibly diverse this big-ass state really is.
+The next map I is the environmental map and I love this one because it shows just how incredibly diverse this big-ass state really is.
 We have some of the most interesting contradictions from desert to marshlands, to ocean to mountains and somewhere in between.
-The geology of Texas is fascinating and if you have not done your homework on the geological history of Texas, I encourage you to do so, its pretty awesome!
+The geology of Texas is fascinating and if you have not done your homework on the geological history of Texas, I encourage you to do so, it’s pretty awesome.
 This information is important because it is helpful to know your ecological region as it will help determine your soil, plant choices and amendment issues.

-While the only map I could find is rather tiny, (Freudian perhaps?) the sad truth is that we get between 120 and 150 days over 86 degrees.
-What that means to the Austin Texas gardener is that is really freakin’ hot and it seems to be getting hotter every year.
-In fact, I enjoy my gardens from my windows during the Summer time and I find it more and more difficult to stay out past late morning without feeling miserable outside.
-For that reason my plants need to be super heat-hardy and super low-water and low-maintenance because while I am a garden-oholic in the Spring time, when the heat is on I am done and I need plants and trees that can hang with the heat when I cannot.
+While the only map I could find is rather tiny, the sad truth is that we get between 120 and 150 days over 86 degrees and over the past many years we’ve had dozens of days over 100.
+What that means to the Austin gardener is that it is really hot and it seems to be getting hotter every year.
+For that reason my plants need to be super heat-hardy and super low water and low maintenance because while I am a garden-oholic in the spring, I need plants and trees that can hang with the heat when I cannot.
+The Austin heat index is a “feels like” number.
+This means that even though it is 105° outside, it may feel like 115 in the sun.
+Your plants need to be able to recover over night or they will not make it through the summer.

-So now that you have a better idea what type of climate you live in, you can make better choices about the type of garden you want to grow and the amount of work you may have cut out for you.
-Do your research on the types of plant that are recommended for your zone and collect water in rain barrels.
+Once you have a better idea what type of climate you live in, you can make better choices about the type of garden you want to grow and the amount of work you have ahead of you.
 Be sure to heed the suggestions when it comes to the amount of sun a plant can take and the amount of water a plant will require, and you will be well on your way to an awesome, climate happy garden.

 Now go get your “climate appropriate” garden on!